 - Boost your brand using various touch points throughout the day

 The holidays are always a busy time of the year, even during a pandemic— people are occupied with their usual errands plus gift shopping for friends and family.
-By utilizing DOOH displays in multiple retail locations, you can become a memorable part of your audience's daily routine.
+By utilizing DOOH displays in multiple locations, you can become a memorable part of your audience's daily routine.

 - Keep your campaign content relevant and up-to-date

 Because of the channel's digital nature, DOOH ad content can easily be updated at any point much like an online campaign.
 If one of your campaigns has messaging that needs to be changed because of a COVID-related development, for example, you can often make it happen that same day.

 - Create campaigns that shoppers want to see this fall